jessejwynn/Constraint-Programming/topics/modelling-minizinc/week_2_notes.md

 - Example: you have coins in the denominations: [1, 5, 10, 20] and must make up the sum 75.
     - One possible solution: 75 pennies - probably not prefered!
     - Another probably better solution: 3x20, 1x10, 1x5

+**Coin Changer** (lecture)
+setup:
+- what coins, how many denomination
+- total
+- coin supply
+Variable: number of each denomination[coin]
+Constraints: sum of count * denom = total

 I have a canned solution prepped, but have a go at discussing or coding up, using the stub:
 ```